 Alaska has specific regulations for landlords and tenants entering into a lease agreement.
 Some major restrictions are as follows:

 - A landlord can collect up to two months’ rent for a security deposit from a tenant unless the monthly rent is greater than $2,000. (§ 34.03.070)

 - If there’s no damage to the property, and the tenant has provided proper notice to vacate, a landlord must return a tenant’s security deposit within 14 days of the end of the lease.
 Otherwise, a landlord may return the remaining security deposit within 30 days. (§ 34.03.070)

 Landlord Right of Entry:

-- A landlord must provide 1 day’s advance notice to a tenant before entering the rental property, and only enter at reasonable times. (§ 34.03.140)
+- A landlord must provide a tenant one day’s advance notice before entering the rental property and only enter at reasonable times. (§ 34.03.140)